I Wasn't Expecting This To Happen After I Lost Weight

 When I met James, I thought he was a total catch.
 He was smart, educated, he owned his apartment (not an easy feat on the Lower East Side of Manhattan), and he was a talented musician who fronted a raucous 10-piece gospel/soul band.
-The first time I ever saw him was as an audience member, and his onstage persona hypnotised me.
-He had a flamboyance that reminded me of a rock star.
+The first time I ever saw him was as an audience member, and his onstage persona hypnotized me.
+He had a flamboyance that reminded me of rock stars.
 It was an instant crush.

 Back then, I was a very different girl than I am now.
 I was 24 and had just moved to New York City to pursue my dreams of starring on Broadway.
 I was overweight, as I had been my entire life, and while I felt great about my talent and intelligence, I had never felt good about my body.
 Multiple tortured attempts at weight loss never resulted in the slim physique I’d dreamed of since childhood, and my self-esteem wasn’t terrific.
 I was young, hopeful, and romantic, albeit a little damaged.